In Praise of the “lockdown”

 Funny.
 I was telling a friend about my lockdown.
 She’s a busy mother of young children.
 She has a fulfilling career and is going for an advanced degree.
 She suggested that writers aren’t the only ones who could benefit from a lockdown.
 She began toying with the idea herself.

-5 thoughts on “In Praise of the “lockdown”
+One thought on “In Praise of the “lockdown”

-4. I blog quite often and I truly appreciate your content.
+1. I blog quite often and I truly appreciate your content.

 This great article has really peaked my interest.